VoxTenebris/EasyAltRecipes/README.md

 **Beta Warning:** The recipe ratios may change based on feedback.
 Always read the changelogs!

-This mod can be described as mild cheaty for some, but a time-saver for others.
-As you might have guessed from the title, the goal is simplify the alternative recipe ratios.
+This mod can be described as cheat for some, but perhaps a time-saver for others, the aim is to simplify the alternative recipe ratios without diverting too much.

 To start using the new recipes, you must complete the milestones through your HUB.
 There's no need to unlock the original recipes.

 **Current modified recipes:**